miyako/4d-template-component-cicd/README.md

 ### Development

-Whenever you push changes to your `main` branch, the default workflow is triggered in `patch` mode.
+Whenever you push changes to your `main` branch, the default workflow is automatically triggered in `patch` mode.

 ### Deployment

-You can manually dispatch the default workflow in either `patch` `minor` `major` mode.
+You can manually dispatch the default workflow for any branch, in either `patch` `minor` `major` mode.

 ## Workflow